 Common methods and specific responses that apply to this reach are set out below.
-The common methods used to address specific issues are listed in Appendix 1.
+The common methods used to address specific issues are listed in Appendix 5.

-ISSUE ID SITE TYPE OF RESPONSE PROPOSED MEASURES LEVEL OF SER /ICE (AEP) RESPONSIBILIT Υ PRIORITY CURRENT TARGET PRIMARY SECONDARY 29 Rathkeale stopbank Emergency management The stopbank at Rathkeale College breach scenarios will be defined to identify likely overflow routes and consequences of failure affecting the college and accesses to the college.
-While it is unlikely that a breach or failure of a relocated and upgraded stopbank will occur it is possible that any overdesign event will affect access into the college area during such an event leaving the college, its pupils and staff more vulnerable.
+ISSUE ID SSUE ID SITE TYPE OF RESPONSE MEASURES LEVEL OF SERV ICE (AEP) RESPONSIBILIT Υ PRIORITY CURRENT TARGET PRIMARY SECONDARY 29 Rathkeale stopbank Emergency management The stopbank at Rathkeale College breach scenarios will be defined to identify likely overflow routes and consequences of failure affecting the college and accesses to the college.
+While it is unlikely that a breach or failure of a relocated and upgraded stopbank will occur, it is possible that any overdesign event will affect access into the college area during such an event leaving the college, its pupils and staff more vulnerable.
 5% 1% GWRC Rathkeale College, Landowners High 32 Rathkeale College Emergency management WREMO to develop an emergency management plan with Rathkeale College for large flood events.
-In a 1% AEP event without further improvement to the protection infrastructure the college will be cut off from access to external services for a short period of time due to an overland flow path that runs south of the college.
+In a 1% AEP event without further improvement to the protection infrastructure, the college will be cut off from access to external services for a short period of time due to an overland flow path that runs south of the college.
 Due to local topography it is likely that heavy rainfall events in the vicinity of the college could have a similar effect of cutting road access.
-1% Community WREMO High SPONSES 45 Henley Lake water intake River management - Bed level monitoring GWRC to work with Masterton District Council to maintain security of intake for Henley Lakes.
+1% Community WREMO High PONSES Henley Lake River management Water intake GWRC to work with Masterton District Council to maintain security of intake for Henley Lakes.
 The river management activities will be planned to not compromise intake functionality.
-GWRC MDC Medium 문 46 Te Ore Ore stopbank River management Define the level of service requirement to current standard and maintain to this defined standard.
+GWRC MDC Medium RES 46 Te Ore Ore stopbank River management Define the level of service requirement to current standard and maintain to this defined standard.
 GWRC Landowners Medium SPECIFIC 26 38 39 48 49 Infrastructure Emergency management Inform asset owners of risks to infrastructure assets in this reach and encourage them to prepare contingency plans to address flood and erosion risks.
 GWRC and WREMO to provide advice and support if requested.
 1% Asset owners WREMO Medium 37 Private water intake River management envelopes will contribute to security of private water takes.
 Private water takes will have low risk of damage up to a 20% AEP event.
 Damage to structures is more likely up to a 5% AEP event.
 20% Landowners GWRC Low Percy Reserve Planning and policy Policy development to address freedom camping in the reserve MDC Community Medium Double Bridges Environmental enhancement Establish a care group and work with local groups to formalise this area as a recreation spot.
 Improve the awareness of safety around water in the vicinity of this area.
 Raise awareness of cultural significance of the river in the vicinity of Double Bridges.
-Community GWRC Medium ETHODS Entire reach River management River edge envelope, river bed level monitoring, recognition of buffers as a river management tool, pool-riffle-run envelope, historic channel lines, isolated works support, Code of Practice, mixed vegetation planting, alternative land uses within planted buffers MON M Entire reach Planning and policy Land use controls, flood hazard maps, rural stopbank policy, scheme decision policy, abandonment/retirement of assets, land access & strategic land purchase = ξ Entire reach Emergency management Emergency management planning, community resilience, flood forecasting and warning system 8 Entire reach Environmental enhancement Environmental strategy, Community Support Officer, care group and clubs
+Community GWRC Medium ETHODS Entire reach River management River management envelope, river bed level monitoring, gravel extraction and analysis, riparian planting of buffers, pest management in riparian planted buffer, pool-riffle-run envelope, historic channel lines, isolated works support, Code of Practice, mixed riparian planting within buffers, alternative land uses within riparian planted buffers MON Entire reach Planning and policy Land use controls, flood hazard maps, rural stopbank policy, scheme funding decision making policy, abandonment/retirement of assets, strategic land purchase - ₹.
+Entire reach Emergency management Emergency management planning, community resilience, flood forecasting and warning system S Entire reach Environmental enhancement Environmental Strategy, Community Support Officer, Riparian Management Officer, care group and clubs